 Are there any risks with an embryo transfer?

 Even though the transfer itself is very brief, there are some risks.
 Choose a clinic with a strong reputation for successful transfers, because it’s the most critical procedure in the IVF treatment.

 Some risk is simply inherent in the process, due to how fragile embryos are.
 Fertility clinic staff can unknowingly damage embryos at any point in time.
 Additionally, embryos don’t survive very long outside of the womb.
 So clinicians and embryologists have to work quickly and carefully.

 A small amount of risk stems from the placement of the embryos in the uterus, also.
 Research shows that embryos placed in the middle of the uterus have the best chance at implantation.
 So, doctors should carefully monitor the placement of the catheter and location of the transfer using high quality ultrasound machines.

-The highest risk with embryo transfer is the potential for a failed transfer.
+The highest risk is the potential for a failed transfer.
 Failed embryo transfer means the embryos did not implant – either because they did not survive long enough, did not divide, or for another reason.
 Embryo transfers fail for a number of reasons; however, the primary causes of a failed transfer involve the lining of the uterus.